lucia-auth/lucia/docs/pages/tutorials/github-oauth/nextjs-app.md

 ## Create authorization URL

-Create an API route in `app/login/github/route.ts`.
+Create an Route Handlers in `app/login/github/route.ts`.
 Generate a new state, create a new authorization URL with createAuthorizationURL(), store the state, and redirect the user to the authorization URL.
 The user will be prompted to sign in with GitHub.

 ```ts
 // app/login/github/route.ts